 Our strategy is not only to ensure our processing is of the highest quality, but also to look at other aspects of water usage to see how we can lower our consumption and reduce where 'grey' water is produced in our process.
 Our approach is: Maintain a work practice that keeps the use of chemicals to a minimum, and drive the trial and uptake of innovation from our dye supply chain.
 To reduce the amount of water required in processing and to recover heat from waste waters.

-Pad Dyeing; Using this method, the linen is run through rollers after a trough of dye, then allowed time to react before washing.
+Pad Dyeing; Using this method, the linen is run through rollers after a trough of dye.
+It is then given the optimum time to react before washing begins.
 Only dyestuffs with 90% plus fixation are used.
-This ensures the least amount of water possible is used in the dyeing and washing process.
+This ensures the least amount of water and dye possible is used in the dyeing and washing process.

-Water Treatment; All our waste-water is pumped to the local government treatment centre where it is analyised with tight controls on discharge impurities.
+Water Treatment; All of our waste-water is pumped to the local government treatment center where it is analysed with tight controls on discharge impurities.

 Our process uses electricity and gas for power.
 As it is a key cost factor we are always looking for ways to do more with less.
 Our approach to energy is two fold;